 3. Tax payment and accounting periods

-To account for Goods and Services Tax and file the GST returns, it is very important to know the time of supply and it one of the prominent aspects of the proposed GST regime.
-Prior to the following three events, many countries apply for the Goods and Services Tax.
+To account for Goods and Services Tax and file the GST returns, it is very important to know the time of supply and it is one of the prominent aspects of the proposed GST regime.
+Prior to the following three events, many countries applied for the Goods and Services Tax.

 According to the present sales tax, there’s a sale or special case under which it becomes due and payable.
-While, in the case of service tax, it becomes due when payment gets received and if not, from the date of invoice, the tax is accounted for at the end of the three month period.
+While, in the case of service tax, it becomes due when the payment gets received and if not, from the date of invoice, the tax is accounted for at the end of the three months.

 4. Group Registration